-5. Discovery Cutoff: February 21, 2014
+7. Discovery Cutoff: September 4, 2014

-All discovery in this case must be completed not later than the date set forth above, absent written agreement of all parties to some other date.
-Absent written agreement of the parties or a court order to the contrary, all discovery must conform with the requirements of Rules 26 through 37 and 45.
+All discovery in this case must be completed by the date set forth above, absent written agreement of all parties to some other date.
+Absent written agreement of the parties or a court order to the contrary, all discovery must conform with the requirements of Rules 26 through 37.

 Rule 26(a)(1) governs initial disclosures unless the parties agree in writing to the contrary.